 Corrections & Right of Reply

-Our commitment: AVALW News uses AI-powered journalism with continuous human editorial oversight.
-Every article passes through automated fact-checking and is monitored by our editorial team.
-If an error is identified, we correct it promptly — typically within 72 hours.
+Our commitment: AVALW News operates the AVALW Live Protocol, an AI-powered newsroom that monitors 70+ live television channels across 45+ countries.
+Every article passes through automated fact-checking, cross-referencing against search engines, and editorial review before publication.
+If an error is identified, we correct it promptly, typically within 72 hours.

 Report a Factual Error